mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 This test:

-- Started with 5 webservice pods (out of 20 for 10k test) and 5 hosts instead of 10.
+- Started with an Idle configuration of 5 webservice pods (out of 20 for 10k test) and 5 hosts instead of 10.
 - It scales both pods (to 20) and hosts (to 7) smoothly over the first 11 minutes (when only webservice test are being done).

 Attribute                  | Value